MechanicalRock/mechanicalrock.github.io/_posts/2018-07-31-inception-pipelines-pt5.markdown

 ## What's The Problem

-This month we're building on last month's post and discussing one approach to managing IAM users across multiple accounts.
+This month we're building on [last month's post](https://mechanicalrock.github.io//aws/continuous/deployment/codepipeline/codebuild/inception/pipeline/2018/06/25/inception-pipelines-pt4) and discussing one approach to managing IAM users across multiple accounts.
 More specifically we're avoiding the quick, dirty and lazy way of just throwing IAM users into each account.
 When you do, you quickly end up with an unmanageable jungle of profiles and access keys, which creates an increased exposure to compromised accounts.
 So here is a better way; read on fair explorers while we cut a path through this jungle to IAM user nirvana.

 It is worth explicitly calling out that the ideas discussed below are more targeted towards smaller AWS installations.
-If you're working in a large corporate environment with a dedicated user directory and tens or hundreds of AWS Accounts, then there is a better way.
-[Reach out](https://www.mechanicalrock.io/#/contact-us) to us to discuss how a bespoke Cloud Native Platform can really transform your AWS usage!
+[Reach out](https://www.mechanicalrock.io/#/contact-us) to us to discuss alternatives if you are working in a large corporate environment with a dedicated user directory and tens or hundreds of AWS Accounts.

 ## What Technologies Are We Going To Use